Problems

 Boundary Conditions

-Boundary conditions use the same add_equation! function as PDEs.
-The syntax field(coord=value) is auto-detected and converted to the appropriate boundary condition.
+Boundary conditions are declared with add_bc!, not add_equation!.
+The syntax field(coord=value) is auto-detected and converted to the appropriate condition.

 Dirichlet (Value)